The cast of Disney's Frozen

 The two bodyguards of the Duke.
 They serve as tertiary antagonists.
 Their main job is to protect the Duke at all costs.

-No Hero Discount: Doesn't matter if she's on a mission to save her sister and kingdom, Anna has to pay for those boots.
-In fact, he jacked up the prices of his winter gear and his food due to "supply and demand".
+- No Hero Discount: Doesn't matter how his business is doing, Kristoff has to pay for those carrots, the axe, and the rope.
+In fact, he jacked up the prices of his winter gear quite outrageously due to "supply and demand".
 This is despite outright stating that nobody was out in the blizzard except Anna and Kristoff and knowing full well that anyone who needed the ice pick and rope probably wouldn't survive without them.